-But one and the same Spirit works all these things, distributing to each one individually as He wills.
-(1 Corinthians 12:11)
+But one and the same Spirit works all these things, distributing to each one individually as He wills. -1 Corinthians 12:11

-Again we are told that every believer has a gift.
-God gives to each one a gift that is his "individually" - the Greek word is idios, meaning "one's own."
+Again we're told that every believer has a gift.
+God gives to each one a gift that is his "individually."
+The Greek word is idios, meaning "one's own."
 Each one is given his own peculiar gift.
 Dorcas, for instance, was so valuable to the early church that Peter restored her to life (see Acts 9:36-43).
-You may ask, "Do you mean that a woman's ability as a seamstress is a gift from the Holy Spirit of God?"
+You may ask, "Do you mean a woman's ability as a seamstress is a gift from the Holy Spirit of God?"
 It was for Dorcas.
 Her gift of the Holy Spirit was that she could sew.

-There are many gifts today, just as there are many members of the body - and there are hundreds of members of the body.
+There are many gifts today, just as there are many members of the body-and there are hundreds of members of the body.
 I think one of the tragedies of the hour in the modern church is that so many believers feel as if they have no gift at all.
-If you are a believer, you have been put into the body of Christ and you have been placed there to function in a very definite capacity.
+If you are a believer, you have been put into the body of Christ in order to function in a very definite capacity.
 Every believer in the church should be doing his or her own "thing."
 God has called you to do something.

-I tell these young people who run around speaking in tongues, "Look, it's thrilling to find out what God wants you as a believer to do.
+I tell young people, "Look, it's thrilling to find out what God wants you as a believer to do.
 Then do that.
-And you can do it in the power of the Holy Spirit.
-No one needs drugs when you can get 'high' like that.
-You can really get 'turned on' to that sort of thing!"
+And you can do it in the power of the Holy Spirit."